-Ben Douglas-Jones QC is a specialist fraud, criminal and regulatory barrister.
+Ben Douglas-Jones QC is a specialist fraud, criminal, regulatory, consumer and human rights barrister.
 He is a member of prestigious London Chambers, 5 Paper Buildings.

-He is highly recommended in Chambers and Partners.
-The Legal 500 for Criminal Fraud and Consumer Law, describes him as “extremely bright”, with "great intellectual strength" and “extremely able” with the ability to “marshal cases of the utmost complexity”.
+He is ranked in Tier 1 by Legal 500 for Criminal Fraud, Consumer Law and General Crime.
+The Legal 500 describe him as describes him as “extremely bright”, with "great intellectual strength" and “extremely able” with the ability to “marshal cases of the utmost complexity”.

-He practises in all serious and complex fraud, including corporate, financial, banking, mortgage, Excise, Hawala, advance fee (419), boiler room, MTIC, NHS, dental, pharmaceutical, Internet, car-ringing, gambling, banking, cheque clearing cycle and insurance fraud.
+He practises in all serious and complex fraud, including corporate, financial, banking, carousel, MTIC, acquisition, mortgage, Excise, Hawala, advance fee (419), boiler room, ponzi , NHS, dental, pharmaceutical, Internet, car-ringing, gambling, cheque clearing cycle and insurance fraud.